demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-user-update
 ***
+Updates a user by user ID.
 Login or email is mandatory.
-Pay attantion that if you change your own login information, you won't be able to continue quering as your username (login) will change.
+If you change your own login information, you won't be able to continue querying as your username (login) will change.
 Login and email should be unique.

 #### Base Command